ibm-cloud-docs/vpc/file_storage_vpc_cross_account_share.md

                                  -             -
 Snapshot count                   0
 Snapshot size                    0
 Source snapshot                  -
+Allowed Access Protocols           nfs4
+Availability Mode                  zonal
+Bandwidth(Mbps)                    1
+Storage Generation                 1
 ```
 {: screen}

 The accessor share inherits the following characteristics from its origin share: profile, size, encryption type both at rest and in-transit.
-If you try to use this command with the property `--origin-share` with other properties such as `--iops`, `--profile`, and `--replica-share`, the request fails.
+If you try to use this command with the property `--origin-share` with other properties such as `--iops`, `--profile`, `--bandwidth` and `--replica-share`, the request fails.
 {: important}

 For more information about the command options, see [`ibmcloud is share-create`](/docs/vpc?topic=vpc-vpc-reference#share-create).